 Ezra Beaman was born in Bolton on October 16, 1736, to Jabez Beaman and his wife Dinah.
 In 1746, the family relocated to an expanse of land along the Nashua River in what was then Shrewsbury.
 Today, the area of the Beaman farm is under the reservoir but existed somewhere to the southeast of the Old Stone Church and the Route 140 causeway.
 Jabez Beaman established himself as a farmer in town but died in 1755.
 He left the land to his wife and to Ezra.

 Ezra married Persis Keyes, daughter of Deacon Cyprian Keyes, and they had six children: Levinah, Persis, Jabez, Betty, Ezra Jr., and Eunice.
 His father's death left him in charge of the Beaman estate, and in 1764 he constructed a magnificent building which became known as the Beaman Tavern.
 Legend reports that Beaman Tavern was so sturdy and well-crafted that visitors flocked to it from all over.
 The Tavern stood for roughly 150 years; Ezra passed it to his son, also named Ezra, who had no children.
 Upon his death, Ezra Jr.'s housekeeper sold Beaman Tavern and it was converted into a tenement house for a nearby factory.
 The Tavern was demolished when construction on the Wachusett Reservoir began.
-(Pictured below is Beaman Tavern during its time as a tenement house.)
+(Pictured above is Beaman Tavern during its time as a tenement house.)

 Ezra Beaman exhibited a love for public service even before his role in the foundation of West Boylston.
 He served as a public prosecutor in the 1760s and 1770s as well as a town selectman for ten years.
 He served as selectman first in 1766, then from 1769-73, and four more non-consecutive times after that.
 As neither Boylston nor West Boylston had been founded yet, he was town selectman of Shrewsbury.